trisacrypto/trisa/docs/content/reference/glossary.en.md

 - **VASP**: Virtual Asset Service Provider.
 A legal entity (usually a business) that manages and transfers virtual assets and are required by the Travel Rule to conduct information exchanges.
 Compliance exchanges in the TRISA network are between VASPs.

+- **KYC**: Know Your Customer (or "KYC") is a due diligence practice used by VASPs to verify the identities and potential risks of their clients, users, and other counterparties.
+KYC procedures are intended to help banks and other financial institutions combat money laundering and other financial crimes.

 ## Cryptographic Terminology